buildbot/buildbot/master/docs/manual/configuration/www.rst

     Configures of the number of builds displayed in the Home App; default number is 20.

+``build_number_format``

+    Allows replacing the build number part of the build list for a builder or worker with a concatenated list of properties retrieved from the build, e.g. a build version number.

+    The option is specified as an array of one or more strings, e.g. ["foo", "bar"], which uses the build properties "foo" and "bar" to present the build number, if all are present in the build properties.

 .. note::

     The :bb:cfg:`buildbotURL` configuration value gives the base URL that all masters will use to generate links.